reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

+TODO: YOUR INTRO HERE (1-2 Sentences)

+{% include github-project.html url="{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-openapi" %}" %}

 # API-First

-APIs have been around quite a long time, but the last years the concept of "API-First" seems to gain a lot of popularity.
+APIs have been around quite a long time, but in the last years the concept of "API-First" seems to gain a lot of popularity.
 But, what is the "API-First" approach?
-Simply to say, when following the methodology our APIs are being first-class citizens in our project life-cycle.
+Simply put, it means to make our APIs first-class citizens in our project life-cycle.

 # Benefits of API-First

 * Teams can work in parallel
-  * A team to start working needs a contract.
+  * To start working on an integration between components or systems, a team needs a contract.
 In our case, the contract is the API.
 API-First helps different teams communicate with each other, without implementing a thing.
 * Better API Design
-  * Starting a task, with first implementing the API, you may realize, that it's something is missing or better, that this API is not needed.
+  * Starting a task *after* having implemented the API, we may realize that something is missing or, even better, that this API is not needed at all.
 * Documented-First API
-  * The specification of the API, is not only the contract between teams and developers but also documentation that is available to every developer.
+  * The specification of the API is not only the contract between teams and developers but also documentation that is available to every developer.

 # Tools

 To create our specification, we will be using the OpenAPI specification.

-Quoting [swagger.io][swagger-spec] the OpenAPI spec is:
+Quoting the [https://swagger.io/docs/specification/about/][Swagger website], the OpenAPI spec is:

 > an API description format for REST APIs.
 An OpenAPI file allows you to describe your entire API, including:
 >